-68% Figure 6.2 Fuel consumption share per fuel type for domestic transport in 2018.
+Figure 6.2 Fuel consumption share per fuel type for domestic transport in 2020.

-As shown in Figure 6.3, the fuel consumption for road transport15 has generally increased until 2007, except from a small fuel consumption decline noted in 2000.
-The impact of the global financial crisis on fuel consumption for road transport becomes visible for 2008 and 2009.
-The fuel consumption development is due to a decreasing trend in the use of gasoline fuels from 1999 to 2013 combined with a steady growth in the use of diesel until 2007.
-Within subsectors, passenger cars represent the most fuel-consuming vehicle category, followed by heavy-duty vehicles, light duty vehicles and 2-wheelers, in decreasing order (Figure 6.4).
+As shown in Figure 6.3, the fuel consumption for road transport has generally increased until 2007, except from a small fuel consumption decline noted in 2000.
+Reduced traffic causes significant fuel consumption declines in 2008-2009 during the global financial crisis, and in 2020 during the periods with COVID-19 lock down and social restrictions in the Danish society.
+The fuel consumption development is due to a decreasing trend in the use of gasoline fuels from 1999 to 2013 combined with a steady growth in the use of diesel until 2007, and from 2014 to 2018.
+Within sub-sectors, passenger cars represent the most fuel-consuming vehicle category, followed by heavy-duty vehicles, light duty vehicles and 2-wheelers, in decreasing order (Figure 6.4).
+The largest fuel consumption impact related to COVID-19 is noted for passenger cars.

-14 Biofuels are sold at gas filling stations and are assumed to be used by road transport vehicles.
+$^{\rm 16}$ Biofuels are sold at gas filling stations and are assumed to be used by road transport vehicles.

-$^{^{15}}$ The sum share of bioethanol and biodiesel in the gasoline and diesel fuel blends for road transport is 4.2 %, in 2018.
+$^{\rm 17}$ The sum share of bioethanol and biodiesel in the gasoline and diesel fuel blends for road transport is 5.4 %, in 2020.

-Figure 6.3 Fuel consumption per fuel type and as totals for road transport 1985-2018.
+Figure 6.3 Fuel consumption per fuel type and as totals for road transport 1985-2020.

-Figure 6.4 Total fuel consumption per vehicle type for road transport 1985-2018.
+Figure 6.4 Total fuel consumption per vehicle type for road transport 1985-2020.

-As shown in Figure 6.5, fuel consumption for gasoline passenger cars dominates the overall gasoline consumption trend.
-The development in diesel fuel consumption in recent years (Figure 6.6) is characterised by increasing fuel consumption for diesel passenger cars, while declines in the fuel consumption for trucks and buses (heavy-duty vehicles) and light duty vehicles are noted for 2008- 2009, 2012-2013, and 2008-2014, respectively.
+As shown in Figure 6.5 fuel consumption for gasoline passenger cars dominates the overall gasoline consumption trend.
+The development in diesel fuel consumption in recent years (Figure 6.6) is characterized by increasing fuel consumption for diesel passenger cars until 2018, while declines in the fuel consumption for trucks and buses (heavy-duty vehicles) are noted for 2008-